mikedixson/mtworksample/README.md

 The server is accessible on ports 22,80 and 443

-The environment should be persistant across reboots.
+The environment should be persistent across reboots.

 Document the steps taken to create the solution, any issues you ran into and how you overcame them.